sebasfalcone/better-work-notes/Dessign_Patterns.md

 - *Polymorphism* is the ability of a program to detect the real class of an object and call its implementation, even when its real type is unknown in the current context.

 ## Relations Between objects
-In addition to *inheritance* and *implementation* there are other types of relations between objects.
+In addition to *inheritance* and *implementation*, there are other types of relations between objects.

 ### Dependency
 ![Dependency](./Resources/Dependency.jpeg)